Motorola Mobility Holdings Inc

-Revenue rose to $3.4 billion from $2.8 billion in the year ago quarter, in line with the expectations of at least two analysts.
+Revenue rose to $3.4 billion from $2.8 billion in the year ago quarter.
 About $2.4 billion of its revenue came from the handset business, Motorola said.

-The company's shares fell to $32.70 in late trading after closing at $34.83 on the New York Stock Exchange.
+Its shares fell to $32.85 in late trading after closing at $34.83 on the New York Stock Exchange.
 The stock has already risen 5 percent since January 4, the stock's first official trading day on the New York Stock Exchange.

 Motorola Inc split in two in January to form Motorola Mobility and Motorola Solutions Inc